-Entertainment News & latest headlines from AOL
+AOL

 What We're Watching

+Mark Wahlberg On 'Patriots Day': 'The Message Of Love Is Always Important'

-The Bachelor Sneak Peek: Season Premiere
+The Bachelor Sneak Peek: Liz's Secret

+Golden Globes: Host Jimmy Fallon Jokes How Justin Timberlake Will Calm His Nerves

 Featured Trailers

-Watch the new trailer for 'Hidden Figures'
+Watch the new exclusive clip for 'The Founder'

 'Exhibition On Screen: I, Claude Monet' I, Claude Monet - Trailer